hoangthangta/BSRBF_KAN/README.md

 * https://github.com/ZiyaoLi/fast-kan/
 * https://github.com/KindXiaoming/pykan (the original KAN)

+# Acknowledgements
+We especially thank the contributions of https://github.com/Blealtan/efficient-kan and https://github.com/ZiyaoLi/fast-kan/ for their great work in KANs.

 # Contact
 If you have any questions, please contact: tahoangthang@gmail.com.
 If you want to know more about me, please visit website: https://tahoangthang.com.